JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2020-04-24-Network-Analysis-of-Flights.markdown

 <li>Node: an airport within the network</li>
 <li>Edge: flight route between two airports</li>
 <li>Degree: number of incoming and outgoing edges from a node</li>
+ <li>Density: is a measure of the proportion of possible ties which are actualized among the members of a network</li>
 <li>Degree Centrality: measure that counts how many neighbors a node has</li>
 <li>Center: A vertex is central in G if its greatest distance from any other vertex is as small as possible </li>
 <li>Clustering Coefficient: clustering coefficient is a measure of the degree to which nodes in a graph tend to cluster together.</li>